Iceyma02/EMPLOYEE-ATTRITION-PREDICTION-MODEL/README.md

 - ✅ **Stakeholder communication** through interactive dashboards
 - ✅ **Modern MLOps practices** (MLflow, Docker, CI/CD)

 **Why I built this:** Employee attrition costs organizations millions.
-I wanted to create a system that not only predicts who might leave, but also explains why and prescribes actionable solutions — exactly what the People Data and Analytics HR Department requires.**
+I wanted to create a system that not only predicts who might leave, but also explains why and prescribes actionable solutions — exactly what modern People Analytics teams need.

 ---